RyanKim17920/bach-MIDI-Generator-with-Transformers/README.md

 If you have any solutions to issues that occur within the code, please request a merge request.
 Thanks!

-The MIDI files were extracted from: https://www.bachcentral.com/midiindexcomplete.html.
+The MIDI files were extracted from: http://www.jsbach.net/midi/.

+#### Current workings: Transformer model and final Data Preparation!